Momentum-Team-13/momentum-team-13.github.io/_posts/2022-07-06-py-django-wrap-up.md

 ## 🎯 Django Music Project due Thursday @ 2:00 pm

 Thursday afternoon we will not have class.
-You should use that time to finish work on your project.
+You should use that time to finish work on your presentation.

 ## Intro to Collaboration with GitHub